 Dunkin donuts.
 Pam O in RI

 Lately I've splurged on a medium sized iced coffee from McDonald's.
 It is so yummy!
 It comes in 3 flavors, vanilla hazelnut and regular.
-I've only tried the regular.
-The med is quite large and costs $1.69 which I think is really worth it.
-I just had one today and really enjoyed it.

 8:00 coffee made extra strong, ground in my blender fresh made with non electric miletta drip using every 8:00 coupon I can.